Accessibility Tools

 LIENZ.
 Memories.
 Transfiguration.
 Heart energy.

 Life is a big playground.
-It all began back then.
+It all started back then.
 Here.

 Lienz.
 We take a break.
 Stop.

-Stop time.
+Pause time.
 LIENZ.
-“The Dolomite Pearl”, there was a “Kandlhofer” drink that was called that.
-Or?
+"The Dolomite Pearl", there was a drink called "Kandlhofer".
+Right?
 Write a declaration of love? - Just like that.
-What comes to mind - quite spontaneously - about my own hometown?
-Lots of nice memories.
-I have known her for over 61 years.
-In keeping with the long period of time and due to the length of time spent on the planet, only a hazy fragment of fragments, a thousand headshots, a countless, perplexing recapitulation.
-In a staccato mess.
-From before.
-There are over 43 years between them.
-Between Lienz - then and now.
-"Dude, think!".
-It is – and remains – my hometown.
-This leap back in time and side brings heartbeats of youthful lightness.
+What comes to mind about my own hometown - completely spontaneously.
+Many beautiful memories.
+I have known it for over 61 years.
+Corresponding to the long period of time and the stay on the planet, only vaguely from fragments, a thousand head images, a countless-perplexed existing reprise.
+In the midst of a staccato.
+From the past.
+Over 43 years lie in between.
+Between Lienz- then and now.
+"Hey, think about it!".
+It is - and remains my hometown.
+This leap back in time and on the side brings heartbeats of youthful lightness.
 Youngster!
-Coupled with the naivety of back then.
-Long hair and a few pithy statements were enough to somehow attract attention.
+Coupled with the naivety of the past.
+Long hair and a few bold statements were enough to stand out somehow.
 Smoke a little.
-Of course without chest pull.
+Of course, without taking a drag.
 But it looked cool.

 Thinking.
-Off.
-Resting.
+Out.
+Rest.
 It was probably in the 70s.

 Back there.